HorizonShadow/phpepl/README.md

 - Added Snippets support
     - Store multiple snippets in `localStorage` with proper names.
     - Navigate through them in the sidebar.
-    - Support to filter through snippets is a #TODO.
+    - Support to filter through snippets.
     - Double click name of the Snippet in the title bar to rename it.
 - A darker and nicer theme.
 Codemirror editor now uses the monokai theme.
 - Convenient code functions: